Finture/Flowee-BPMS-Docs/content/webapps/cockpit/extend/plugins.md

 ```

 # Legacy Plugins
-Plugins created for Camunda 7.13 or earlier can be included for compatibility.
+Plugins created for Flowee BPMS.13 or earlier can be included for compatibility.
 To achieve this, simply prefix your Plugin ID with `legacy-`.
 The AngularJS module name for the entry module will be `cockpit.plugin.legacy-*`.

 Please note that all Plugins with this prefix will be included using the 7.13 plugin mechanism.
 You cannot create new Plugins with IDs starting with `legacy`.